shinichy/android-plugin/tutorial/03-advanced-topics.md

 ![Allow access to ADB](images/DevOptions-Root.png)

-Emulator AVD images are rooted by default, but make sure you aren't using a modified system image the system image before preloading.
+Emulator AVD images are rooted by default, but make sure you aren't using a modified system image before preloading.
 SBT-Android _will_ overwrite it.
 Newly created AVDs should be fine.
 Also, during preloading, SBT-Android will _kill any running emulator_ to make sure the process can complete safely, so you probably should shut them down yourself.

 Once you meet the above requirements, start a SBT command prompt and run either :